tensorlayer/HyperPose/README.md

-# OpenPose-Plus: Fast and Flexible OpenPose Framework based on TensorFlow and TensorLayer
+# OpenPose-Plus: Real-time and Flexible Pose Estimation

 </a>
 <p align="center">